sougouzhinan/trojan-qt/README.md

 ![TrojanQt](./screenshot/logo-350.png)
 # Trojan Qt
 #### The fancy GUI client and server of Trojan for desktops
-* Trojan is an unidentifiable mechanism that helps you bypass GFW.
+* Trojan-Qt is a Qt desktop client for Trojan, an unidentifiable mechanism that helps you bypass GFW.
 * Trojan features multiple protocols over TLS to avoid both active/passive detections and ISP QoS limitations.

 ## Plans & Progress